devopsarr/sonarr-go/sonarr/docs/DelayProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListDelayprofileRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListDelayProfileRequest struct via the builder pattern

 ### Return type